Prunus ilicifolia: Cultivation

 Prunus ilicifolia is used in California native plants and wildlife gardens, and drought-tolerant sustainable landscaping.

 Uses

 The pulp of the cherry is edible.
+However, the seeds of the hollyleaf cherry are considered to be toxic, and the plant must undergo certain leaching processes to make it safe for consumption.
 Native Americans fermented the fruit into an intoxicating drink.
 Some also cracked the dried cherries and made meal from the seeds after grinding and leaching them.
 It has also been made into jam.